BTSC10/TAPAS/README.md

 # TAPAS
+This is TAPAS, the software suite developed to capture and analyse beam profiles.
+It is explained and demonstated in the project report "Indirect High Power Beam Profile Measurements"
 The main application is TAPAS\_main.py.
 There are four separate files that contain useful functions and classes that are used in the main application and offline processing programs:
  * opencv\_modules.py contains the wrappers and functions that utilise the opencv module for image processing.